Radio Canada International: The early years (1942–1953)

 The idea for creating an international radio voice for Canada was first proposed as far back as the 1930s.
 Several studies commissioned by the CBC Board of Governors in the late 1930s had come to the conclusion that Canada needed a radio service to broadcast a Canadian point of view to the world.

 By the early 1940s, this need was also recognized by a series of Parliamentary Broadcasting Committees.
 Finally, in 1942, Prime Minister William Lyon MacKenzie King announced that Canada would begin a shortwave radio service that would keep members of the Canadian Armed Forces in touch with news and entertainment from home.
 The CBC International Service became a reality with the signing of an Order-in-Council on September 18, 1942.

 By the end of 1944, both the production facilities and the transmitting plant were ready for test broadcasts.
 These tests, which began on December 25, 1944, were broadcast to Canadian troops in Europe in both English and French.
 Psychological warfare in German to Europe began in December 1944 as well.
 The German section was staffed by refugees such as Helmut Blume and Eric Koch and would go on to broadcast "denazification" programming as well as broadcasts aimed at East Germany during the Cold War.

-In early 1945, it was announced that the CBC International Service was ready and would go on the air for real on February 25 using the name the "Voice of Canada".
+In early 1945, it was announced that the CBC International Service was ready and would go on the air on February 25 using the name the "Voice of Canada".

 By 1946, the CBC International Service had expanded to include regular transmissions in Czech and Dutch.
 Beginning in July, special once-a-week programs were broadcast to Scandinavia in Swedish and Danish and later in Norwegian, as well.

 In November 1946, daily broadcasts started to the Caribbean in English.
 There were also Sunday night programs broadcast to Cuba, Colombia, Peru and Ecuador in Spanish and to Brazil in Portuguese.

 Daily Spanish and Portuguese transmissions began on July 6, 1947.
 At around the same time as the expansion into the Caribbean and Latin America, the CBC International Service became involved with the newly formed United Nations.
 United Nations broadcasts through the CBC International Service continued until November 29, 1952, when they were transferred to larger shortwave facilities run by the Voice of America.

 Early Cold War broadcasting (1950–1967)

 Throughout its early years, the CBC International Service concentrated on broadcasting to Western Europe in the aftermath of World War II.

-By the early 1950s several international shortwave stations began to beam programs into the Soviet bloc countries in an effort to circumvent heavy censorship of world news to their citizens.
+By the early 1950s, several international shortwave stations began to beam programs into the Soviet bloc countries in an effort to circumvent heavy censorship of world news to their citizens.